Your browser is no longer supported

 The Compensation and Governance Committee is mandated to assist the Board in fulfilling its oversight obligations relating to:

-- Other governance initiatives as may be necessary or desirable to enable the Board to provide effective governance for the Corporation.
+- Other governance initiatives as may be necessary or desirable to enable the Board to provide effective governance for Essential.

 Corporate governance refers to the process and structure used to supervise the business and affairs of Essential.
 The process and structure define the division of power and establish mechanisms for achieving accountability among shareholders, the Board and management.